kfcampbell/kfcampbell.github.io/_posts/2020-06-01-go-for-csharp-people-part-2.markdown

 ---
 # Go for C# Developers Part Two: Syntax, Concurrency, and Garbage Collection

-It's also somewhat influenced by [A half-hour to learn Rust](https://fasterthanli.me/blog/2020/a-half-hour-to-learn-rust/).
+This is heavily influenced by [A half-hour to learn Rust](https://fasterthanli.me/blog/2020/a-half-hour-to-learn-rust/).

 ## In Which We Discuss The Following: